dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7PrefetchRule.rst

     (dcmDuration)"
     "
+    .. _dcmPrefetchDateTimeField:

+    :ref:`Prefetch Date Time Field <dcmPrefetchDateTimeField>`",string,"Delay retrieve of selected Studies to time from referred HL7 TS field in format {SEG}-{Seq#}[.{Comp#}].
+Example: TQ1-7 or SCH-11.4.
+Schedule retrieve of selected Studies immediate if absent.

+    (dcmPrefetchDateTimeField)"
+    "
+    .. _dcmPrefetchInAdvance:

+    :ref:`Prefetch In Advance <dcmPrefetchInAdvance>`",string,"Schedule retrieve of selected Studies in advance to the time from configured dcmPrefetchDateTimeField with given time span in ISO-8601 duration format PnDTnHnMn.nS.
+Not effective, if dcmPrefetchDateTimeField is absent.

+    (dcmPrefetchInAdvance)"
+    "
     .. _dcmSchedule:

-    :ref:`Prefetch Schedule(s) <dcmSchedule>`",string,"Delay prefetch to specified time periods.
-If no Prefetch Schedule is specified, queue a Prefetch Task for the selected Studies of the Patient immediately.
+    :ref:`Prefetch Schedule(s) <dcmSchedule>`",string,"Delay prefetch to specified time periods in addition to configured Prefetch Date Time field.
+If no Prefetch Schedule is specified, queue a Prefetch Task for the selected Studies of the Patient based on configured Prefetch Date Time field.
 Format: 'hour=[0-23] dayOfWeek=[0-6]' (0=Sunday)

     (dcmSchedule)"